bitwarden/splunk/docs/migration-guide.md

 ## Migration Steps

-In order migrate Bitwarden Organization logs from a polling configuration to a push based configuration, admins will complete the following (each step detailed below):
+In order to migrate Bitwarden Organization logs from a polling configuration to a push based configuration, admins will complete the following (each step detailed below):

 1. Update the Bitwarden Splunk application
 2. Complete set up for event push delivery